top of page

 Bright Gyamfi, PhD

-I am an Assistant Professor of history at the University of California San Diego and a former Presidential Fellow at Northwestern University.
-My research is at the intersection of West African and African Diaspora intellectual history, nationalism, gender, Pan-Africanism, Black internationalism, and economic development.
-I write on African intellectuals who worked to transform and radicalize the study of Africa in academic and intellectual centers around the Atlantic.
-As a Black and first-generation scholar, I am committed to producing groundbreaking scholarship.
+I am an Assistant Professor of History at the University of California, San Diego.
+My research sits at the intersection of African intellectual history, Pan-Africanism, Black internationalism, and economic development.
+My work explores how African intellectuals worked to transform and radicalize the study of Africa in academic and intellectual centers around the Atlantic.
+By extension, I also study the institutions that these intellectuals were engaged in and how they reconceptualized the relationship between history, politics, and economic development.

 bottom of page